Ayushburman/Introduction-to-Psychology/Facts.md

-Here are psychological principles and findings that are well-supported by research.
-Some are popularly called "tricks," but they work
+Here are psychological principles and findings that are well-

 # 🧠 1.
 Psychological Effects Everyone Should Know